Deuteronomy 17:2-7

 The Lord's covenant people must treat idolatry as covenant treason while guarding justice through diligent investigation, confirmed testimony, and communal accountability under God's revealed law.

-5 then you shall bring out that man or that woman who has done this evil thing to your gates, even that same man or woman; and you shall stone them to death with stones.
+5 you must bring out to your gates the man or woman who has done this evil thing, and you must stone that person to death.

-7 The hands of the witnesses shall be first on him to put him to death, and afterward the hands of all the people.
-So you shall remove the evil from among you.
+7 The hands of the witnesses shall be the first in putting him to death, and after that, the hands of all the people.
+So you must purge the evil from among you.

 The LORD's covenant people must treat idolatry as covenant treason while guarding justice through diligent investigation, confirmed testimony, and communal accountability under God's revealed law.